 HOW DO I APPLY?

-Veterans within our metro areas are welcome to apply as crew (first-time participants) or ambassadors (returning participants).
+Veterans within our cities are welcome to apply as crew (first-time participants) or ambassadors (returning participants).
 Applications will be available online at missioncontinues.org/deployments on February 25.
 Crew member applications are due by April 1 (extended deadline).
 Ambassador applications are due by March 25.
 All applicants will receive final selection status by May 1.

 HOW WILL I GET THERE AND WHERE WILL I STAY?